project-oak/oak/examples/aggregator/README.md

 ./examples/aggregator/scripts/undeploy
 ```

+For both commands, use the `-m` flag to deploy or undeploy the
+`metrics-sidecar`.

 Deployment requires Docker images to be uploaded to the
 [Cloud Container Registry](gcr.io/oak-ci/) (requires write-access) with the
 following command: